kremrik/pyrser/README.md

  |-- FncNode(name='test_it_out', scope=[14, 16], calls=['is_yoda'])
 ```

-Pyser creates a simple graph with `children` and `parent` attributes for each node that allow you to traverse the graph in either direction from wherever you are.
+Pyrser creates a simple graph with `children` and `parent` attributes for each node that allow you to traverse the graph in either direction from wherever you are.
 Additionally, `scope` describes the lines each node encompasses (for example, ``test_it_out`` is defined from line 14 to 16 in ``example.py``).
 The ``viz`` directory contains a Jupyter notebook containing functions that generate an image like below:

 ![Alt text](images/example.png "example.png")